IoanaPlaton/nosql-challenge/README.md

 # References
 Referenced class speedrun to trouble shoot code when stuck.

-Partnered with class study group to recolve code errors on certain questions.
+Partnered with class study group to resolve code errors on certain questions.